cleygraf/paas/src/slides.md

 - GitLab SaaS (with runners)
 - An AWS EKS cluster (OIDC enabled)
-- Roles, policies, service accounts and namespaces for the EKS cluster to use IRSA
+- Roles, policies, service accounts and namespaces for the EKS cluster to use by IRSA
-- GitLab runners on EKS (GitLab provided helm chart with a `values.yaml`)
+- GitLab runners on EKS (GitLab provided helm chart with a custom `values.yaml` file in this repository)
 - ECS Fargate with two services, load balancers and task definitions

 <!-- footer: ![w:36 h:36](./../assets/gitlab-logo.svg) -->